pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-18-meet-the-parents.md

 image: "IMG_7844.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 40.gpx"
-summary: "We have a super nice sailing day to Alicante, where we meet up with my parents."
+summary: "The Vite & Rêves crew have a super nice sailing day to Alicante, where they meet up with the Parents."
 ---

 `From: Calpe, Spain`<br/>